CIGUATERA FISH POISONING (CFP)

 top of page

 On February 5, 2008 the FDA issued a letter of guidance to seafood processors that purchase fish caught near Flower Garden Banks National Marine Sanctuary.
-The letter recommends that processors avoid purchasing the following species of concern, listed in terms of specific ranges around the sanctuary.
+The letter recommended that processors avoid purchasing the following species of concern, listed in terms of specific ranges around the sanctuary.

 Gulf of Mexico map showing FDA Advisory Zones for fishes caught near the sanctuary.
 Click on the map for a larger image.